EDHEC Business School

 The École des Hautes Études Commerciales du Nord, commonly known as EDHEC Business School or simply EDHEC, is a French business school and grande école founded in 1906.
-It has campuses in Lille, Nice, and Paris, as well as in the United Kingdom and Singapore.
+It has campuses in Lille, Nice, and Paris, as well as in London and Singapore.

 EDHEC is accredited by EQUIS, AACSB and AMBA (triple accreditation).
 In 2019, EDHEC had 8,600 students enrolled in traditional graduate and undergraduate programmes, 245 exchange and double-degree agreements, and an alumni network of more than 40,000 members across 125 countries.

 EDHEC Business School is generally ranked among the top 5 business schools in France and the top 10 in Europe.

 History

 Founding

 EDHEC Business School was founded in Lille in 1906 by industrialists from northern France.
 Initially established as a business section within the school of engineering of the Catholic University of Lille, EDHEC was created with the objective of addressing the economic and industrial needs of northern France.
 Its founding occurred in the context of the broader Industrial Revolution that transformed northern France in the 19th century.
 Between 1850 and 1914, Lille and its neighbouring cities became major industrial and financial centres, prompting regional elites to seek ways to prepare their children and future professionals for business careers, ultimately leading to the creation of EDHEC.

-The school’s teaching was initially inspired by the moral principles of the Church's social doctrine, in line with earlier efforts by Catholic communities to integrate Christian values into business education.
+The school's teaching was initially inspired by the moral principles of the Church's social doctrine, in line with earlier efforts by Catholic communities to integrate Christian values into business education.

 The idea for the school first emerged in 1884, during a Catholic congress at which Léon Harmel, a prominent industrialist, called for "the immediate founding of a school of advanced industrial and business studies".
 The envisioned institution aimed to train both engineers and future business leaders, especially the sons of industrialists, who were seen as essential to promoting Christian ethics in the industrial world.

 20th century

-Joseph Peter (1879-1937), first dean of EDHEC.
+Joseph Peter (1879–1937), first dean of EDHEC.

 In 1920, Reverend Joseph Peter, became the first dean of the school.
 In 1921, the school gained self-governing status and was attached to the law school of the Catholic University of Lille, becoming known as HEC Nord (Hautes Études Commerciales du Nord).
 Although the school operated autonomously, it shared faculty with the law school, and students were able to pursue joint studies by enrolling in both institutions simultaneously.
 The curriculum initially included courses in accounting, general administration, economics, and sales methods, complemented by economic geography and foreign languages.
 Gradually, the school moved away from strictly scientific instruction in favour of subjects focused on business techniques and modern languages.
 English became compulsory for all students, with additional offerings in German, Spanish, Italian, Slavic languages, and Arabic.